tjgu/cancer_subtyping/README.md

 After selecting the best parameters, we ran subtype_bestPara.py on the whole datasets and saved the model variables for using in similar tasks in the directory of KIRC_model_variables.
 The details about each variable is in the readme.txt in the directory.

-transfer_direct_luad.py was run to subgroup the lung cancer patients using the KIRC model directly.

-transfer_fineTuning_luad.py was run to subgroup the lung cancer patients too but using the KIRC model as a pre-trained model.
+transfer_fineTuning_luad.py was run to subgroup the lung cancer patients using the KIRC model as a pre-trained model.

 All other scripts were called by the above programs.
 Some of the scripts were adapted from https://github.com/yifeng-li/DECRES: classification.py, dA.py and logistic_sgd.py